SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/tutorials/Using_visio_to_control_dashboard_feed_components.md

    | ChildType   | Row |
    | ChildMargin | 5   |

-1. CTRL-click the grouped sheet representing the row and the existing background sheet that came with the new Visio file to highlight both at once.
-Then right-click, and group them to create a new group.
+1. CTRL-click the grouped sheet representing the row and the existing background sheet that came with the new Visio file to select both.
+Then right-click, and select *Group > Group*.
 Add the following shape data to the larger grouped sheet.

    | Shape data field | Value |
    |---|---|